jonneff/GirlGamers/README.md

 # GirlGamers
 TextfitXL done right.
 Focus on GirlGamers reddit.

+The code in the Jupyter notebook is messy.
+The point is that I got a text classifier that was better than 73% accurate with just a couple of hours of work using a modern AI library and a GPU server.
+That's MUCH better than a similar project on the same data using logistic regression on Spark five years ago.
+FYI 74% is not bad for text.

 Sometimes I look at my projects from years past and think, "Wow!
 That sucks!"
 As in, I really didn't know what I was doing or the model didn't perform well, or both.
 I think this is a good thing.
 It means I'm getting better.

 Case in point: Four years ago I worked on a natural language processing (NLP) project involving about 1 TB of Reddit data.
 This was one of those projects you do to show your capabilities to a potential employer.
 The goal was to create a model that would predict whether a comment would be voted up or down.
 REALLY up or down.
 I only used the top and bottom 3% of comments in terms of up-votes or down-votes.
 I used Spark, which I knew well at the time.
 I scaled up a model that someone else had done for a much smaller amount of Reddit data.
 I understood the technology, I had a lot of labeled data and I had a model that was already proven to work.
 What could go wrong?